Hans Clausen

+Hans Clausen (born 2 July 1971) is a former international motorcycle speedway rider from Denmark.
+He earned 8 caps for the Denmark national speedway team.

+Career

+Clausen rode in the British leagues for Peterborough Panthers, from 1993 to 1997 and again in 2002.

-Hans Clausen (born 2 July 1971) is a Danish international motorcycle speedway rider who rode in 2001 Speedway Grand Prix of Denmark and 2001 Speedway World Cup.
+He rode in 2001 Speedway Grand Prix of Denmark and 2001 Speedway World Cup.
 Clausen won Individual Speedway Danish Championship in 2001.

 Since 2006 Hans Clausen is the team manager and chief mechanic of Danish Renault Clio Cup team, DanAgro Racing.